 Optional Trip Extension

 If you want to put a finale onto this trip, join me for the one-night, 2-day excursion out to the End of the Earth, aka Finisterre, Spain.
-We’ll take the bus straight to the Santiago airport on October 31, 2019.
+You can bus, train, or fly out of Santiago.
+I’ll take the train to Porto on October 31, 2019.

 - Finisterre, Spain